lens-protocol/lens-v3/deploy/upgrades/1/spec.md

 - LensFactory: MigrationLensFactory -> MigrationLensFactory (old code, but with event emitter removed)
   - Add restriction to createAccountWithUsernameFree and deployAccount only by whitelisted multicall

-### Beacons

-- App: MigrationApp -> App (old code, but with event emitter removed, no migration-related functions left)

 ---